nathanyongg/PlantPal-CH4/README.md

   Temperature               2.0%
   Humidity                  1.8%

-After removing `Health_Score`, healthy and unhealthy samples overlapped considerably.
+After removing this advantage, the remaining sensor readings were too similar between healthy and unhealthy plants for the model to reliably distinguish them.

-We also evaluated oversampling techniques.
+We also experimented with SMOTE to improve the imbalanced dataset.

   Method            Recall   False Alarms
   --------------- -------- --------------